primefaces/primefaces/docs/14_0_0/core/clientwindow.md

 Prime Client Window adds jfwid-parameter to all url´s rendered by JSF and PrimeFaces.
 Prime Client Window offers improved handling compared to JSF´s built in mechanism in following points:
-* JSF doesnt append the url param on initial redirect, so f5 creates a new windowId
+* JSF does NOT append the url param on initial redirect, so f5 creates a new windowId
-* JSF doesnt validate if the tab was initialy openend with another windowId
+* JSF does NOT validate if the tab was initially opened with another windowId
 * it uses sessionStorage to save and validate the windowId
 * the workflow is the same as Apache DeltaSpike lazy mode